oracc/oracc/misc/cbd/README.txt

 Aligning with epsd2
 ===================

-0. stash corpus and lem data before making edits
+0. do clean build of project and stash corpus and lem data before making edits:

 	cbdstash.plx -init